 Moreover, the officers never returned the confiscated belongings to them.
 The individuals were then searched.

-Then photos were taken, thou not from every individual but just from the whole group of 70 together.
+Then photos were taken, though not from every individual but just from the whole group of 70 together.
 The photos were taken with a phone and one of the officers even took a selfie with his face on it and the 70 people on the move behind him.
 The individuals were not questioned and when asked if anybody requested asylum in Croatia, the respondent described:

 “When someone wanted to speech, they said “eh, sit down!”… Everyone was scared of what will happen next [if they speak].”

-Afterwards, they had to enter three to four vans which had arrived to the scene as they were being searched.
+Afterwards, they had to enter three vans which had arrived to the scene as they were being searched.
 Around 25 people had to enter the backspace of each vehicle which became very cramped and the individuals were lacking oxygen.

 They drove for around 30 minutes before arriving to a small road between trees and bushes.
 Off the road was some gravel with large concrete cubes on it.
 They were approximately 20 km southwest of Velika Kladusa (BIH), on the border area leading to Sturlic (BIH) .